sapper-dragon/trimmings/README.md

 ### Config

 You can place a `trimmings.config.js` file in the root of your project to set configutations.
-These are the defaults:
+Individual configurations can be found in each `@sapper-dragon/*` packages, but the basic format is like this:

 ```js
 export default {